marek-iiasa/pymcma/README.md

     $ pymcma --anaDir anaTst
 ```

-To make analysis for your own model you need to create you own core model in
+To make analysis for your own model you need to create a core model in
-Pyomo and export it in `dill` format and adapt the configuration file for
+Pyomo and export it in the `dill` format, as well as adapt the ``pymcma`` configuration file for
-this model.
+your desired analysis.
 Please refer to the [User Guide](https://pymcma.readthedocs.io/user_guide.html)
-section in the documentation to comprehensive instruction about how to do it.
+section in the documentation for comprehensive guidelines.